Bad Bunny: 2024–present: Debí Tirar Más Fotos and Super Bowl LX halftime show

 But specifically, for a residency here in Puerto Rico, when we are an unincorporated territory of the United States.
 People from the U.S. could come here to see the show.
 Latinos and Puerto Ricans of the United States could also travel here, or to any part of the world.
-But there was the issue of — like, fucking ICE could be outside (my concert).
+But there was the issue of—like, fucking ICE could be outside [my concert].
 And it's something that we were talking about and very concerned about.

 On July 14, Bad Bunny released the single "Alambre Púa", with the track's title stylized in the same manner as songs from Debí Tirar Más Fotos.

-On September 28, 2025, it was announced that he will headline the Super Bowl LX halftime show on February 8, 2026.
-The decision to have Bad Bunny headline the performance has spurred controversy with Donald Trump calling the choice "absolutely ridiculous."
+On September 28, 2025, it was announced that he would headline the Super Bowl LX halftime show on February 8, 2026, making him the first solo Latino artist to do so.
+In a statement released by the NFL on September 28, he said, "It's for those who came before me and ran countless yards so I could come in and score a touchdown … this is for my people, my culture, and our history."
+The decision to have Bad Bunny headline the performance spurred controversy, with U.S. president Donald Trump calling the choice "absolutely ridiculous", with others, including show producer Jay-Z and NFL commissioner Roger Goodell supporting the choice.
+Bad Bunny's halftime show was the first to be performed in majority Spanish.
+His halftime performance ranked as the fourth most-watched Super Bowl halftime show with an average of 128.2 million viewers.
+For his work, Bad Bunny won the Primetime Emmy Award for Outstanding Variety Special (Live).

+In June 2026, while in Madrid for the tour, Bad Bunny and his family had a private audience with Pope Leo XIV at the Santiago Bernabéu stadium following a papal event attended by 80,000 people.
+Bad Bunny had requested the meeting.